 "I will Lana, I promise."
 He winked at Evie.
 "And I didn't forget my other promise to you, next weekend I'll be coming to take you and Lindsey on that flight."

 Evie grinned.
 "It's a date!"

 "Lana and Evie, come with me to the transportation room.
 This will take more than a gleep to send you home."
 Troy said and motioned them to follow.
-"Superboy, go do what you have to do, I'll signal you when they have gone."
+"Superboy, go do what you have to do, I'll signal you when they've gone."

 Lana couldn't leave without a proper send-off for Superboy.
-She ran back up to him and he caught her in a firm, passionate kiss.
-"Promise that you'll come to me when you get back to earth, just so I know you are okay?"
+She ran back to him and he caught her in a firm, passionate kiss.
+"Promise that you'll come to me when you return to earth, just so I know you are okay?"
 She sighed.

 Superboy gently ran his hand over her cheek.
 "I will, Lana."

 "I love you!"
 They both repeated in unison.
 Superboy smiled and Lana rejoined the others.

 Superboy stood on the cliff near the Palace, the highest peak of Antareus.
 There was an eerie silence that pervaded the City below.
 He focused his super-hearing, but came up with nothing save the usual moans and groans of metal and a few electronic devices that were left on in the rush to get people to Xavariax.
 Satisfied, he flew into the air.
 It was time to make the move.
 He anticipated structural damage, but Troy told him everything would be restored.
 Troy locked two enormous hooks into the planet's core.
 On Superboy's telepathic signal Troy was going to start up an extremely powerful device known as a Gravitational Mass-Shifter and aid him in pulling the planet along.

 Keeping in mind the coordinates – he was to tilt the planet 25 degrees to the right and push it out of orbit two feet lower, Superboy geared himself and took a deep breath.
 After considering his options he decided to use his super-speed to accomplish most of the task.